JaytirthJOSHI/BusyBob/README.md

-# Mindful Student 🧘‍♀️
+# Busy BOB 🔥

-A beautiful, modern productivity and wellness app designed specifically for students.
-Track tasks, monitor mood, and maintain a reflective journal with a mindful approach.
+The ultimate productivity platform for busy students.
+Smart tools for the hustle.
+Track tasks, monitor mood, and maintain a journal—all in one place.
+Built for students who get things done.

 ## ✨ Features